EthanSmithLU/Context-Streams-Applied-AI/README.md

 - ^ These are just practice examples I was trying to follow along with your video showing us how to do it

-ACTUALLY USING THESE TO HELP BUILD MY GITHUB
+ACTUALLY USING THESE TO HELP BUILD MY GITHUB: